Most of us are used to requesting treatment for our body only after getting an injury.

-Physiological Process of a Muscle Injury:
+Physiological Process of a Muscle Injury

-Once the injury has occurred, after the healing phase, scar tissue formation may occur, making the muscle tissue weaker and less flexible.
 Scar Tissue occurs when there is a medium, big muscle tear or strain.
 The presence of scar tissue is a condition that can increase the risk of re-injury as it creates a muscle’s weak point.

 Scar tissue is formed mainly by collagen, a non-elastic tissue that decreases muscle power and flexibility.
 So after the injury scar tissue substitutes muscle fibers, creating a non-elastic structure of the muscle.
 This structure reduces the power and flexibility of the muscle in that particular area of formation.

-Scar tissue formation can be avoided or reduced if the injury has treated properly in the early phase of the injury.
-You could leave the injury heals by itself but the chances of high scar tissue formation increase a lot.
+Scar tissue formation can be avoided or reduced if the muscle injury has been treated properly in the early phase of the injury.

 Even if we can partially cure scar tissue with tailored sports therapy such as Instrument Assisted Soft Tissue Mobilization (IASTM ), it is better to try to avoid muscle tears and injuries!

-How to Prevent a Sports Injury:
+How to Prevent a Sports Injury

 During the training period, is very important to check your muscle condition.
-Even if you don’t have any particular muscle pain or issue, It is good practice to do a sports treatment like a sports massage, to check and treat small stiffness and knots that don’t produce any symptoms too.
+Even if you don’t have any particular muscle pain or issue, It is good practice to do a sports treatment like a sports massage, to check and treat small stiffness and knots that don’t cause any symptoms too.

 You can’t imagine how many people are surprised when I find knots and little muscle issues that they never thought to have during routine sports therapy!

-During the accumulation phase of muscles’ knots and stiffness ( Training Period ), we can act on them to block the process and avoid the onset of the actual injury ( muscle strains, tendon inflammations, muscles’ tears ).
-So thanks to the periodic treatment of the musculoskeletal system we can keep our body always in an optimal condition and more effective in carrying out sporting practices and daily life.
+During the accumulation phase of muscles’ knots and stiffness ( training period ), we can act on them to block the process and avoid the onset of the actual injury ( muscle strains, tendon inflammations, muscle tears ).

-If you don’t have time or you can’t afford a regular sports treatment, the best way to prevent muscle injury and muscle stiffness is to do more stretching I consider the best workout to improve the muscles’ flexibility and joints’ mobility.
+If you don’t have time or you can’t afford a regular sports massage, the best way to prevent muscle injury and muscle stiffness is to do more stretching I consider the best workout to improve the muscles’ flexibility and joints’ mobility.

-The best Injury Prevention Treatments:
+The best Injury Prevention Treatments

-The two best kinds of treatment for prevention I always advise to my athletes are Sports Massage and Deep Tissue Massage.
+The two best kinds of treatment for prevention I always advise my athletes are Sports Massage and Deep Tissue Massage.

-The key factor for an effective preventive sports therapy is to treat not only the trigger points ( where the athlete has pain or feels stiffness ) but to find and treat the little muscles issues that don’t manifest their symptoms yet and the athlete was not aware of.
+The key factor for an effective preventive sports therapy is to treat not only the trigger points ( where the athlete has pain or feels stiffness ) but to find and treat the little muscle issues that don’t manifest their symptoms yet and the athlete was not aware of.

 The periodicity of the treatments is very variable and subjective.